Native Americans built palisades to protect towns in Tidewater Virginia

 Source: Library of Congress, Map of part of Augusta County, Colony of Virginia, 1755-1760

-Prior to the conflicts with Shawnee and other Ohio tribes during the French and Indian War in the 1750's, frontier farmers built sturdy wooden houses that also served as defensive structures rather than facilities dedicated to just military protection.
+The General Assembly in Williamsburg did not fund construction of forts and a standing army to staff them west of the Blue Ridge except during the French and Indian War and the American Revolution.
+Colonists living in isolated farms west of the Blue Ridge built sturdy wooden houses that also served as defensive structures rather than facilities dedicated to just military protection.
 Such houses are called "forts" in many reports written in colonial days, especially after settlement reached the Shenandoah Valley.
-Families would retreat to the fort only when there was a specific alarm that a war party was nearby.
+Nearby families would gather for common protection at fortified houses when there was a specific alarm that a war party was nearby.

 Source: Civil Rights Lawyer, I Found a Revolutionary War Log Fort Inside a House